satonotdead/linktr3e-selfhost3d/README.md

 2) ``cd insta-links`` for editing your stuff (please, double-check the links).

-3) Upload to your profile and use!
+3) Upload to your profile and use with [Github Pages](https://pages.github.com/)!

+4) [OPTIONAL] Configure your DNS if  you want to use a domain.

 ![image](https://user-images.githubusercontent.com/98671738/224847355-713d8e74-ee86-4fab-8d6d-21f2c73faa5a.png)